Why I Came To South Korea

 I started doing supervisory works in 1994 in a technical-vocational institution.
 I resigned in 2002 then moved to another school, a Catholic tertiary institution, where I was offered a supervisory position – head of the Education program.
 From there I became a college dean in another school then principal in a basic education institution.
 From 1994 to early 2013 I was a school administrator and a teacher at the same time.

 I really got tired supervising people and doing administrative works.
 I felt sick about it.
-I wanted to go back to just being a teacher.
+I wanted to go back to just being a teacher and find out what I was missing – something else that I should be doing.
 That’s the reason I applied for a teaching job in South Korea.
-Luckily, I was hired.

 It was that “job burnout” that got me seeking for a job opportunity overseas.
-Not that I wanted a greener pasture.
+It’s not just because the pasture is greener.
 I would be branded a hypocrite if I say I don’t need a higher pay.
 But I was really satisfied with the salary I was receiving at that time.
 It was good enough that it enabled me to buy a small parcel of land and had a house built.

 Of course I am happier and more satisfied with my monthly pay in this country.
 Who wouldn’t be.
 It’s roughly 75% higher than what my Pakistani employers paid me in the Philippines and with me having to work 60% less in terms of hours.
 That basic (K to 12) education school where I was Principal is owned by Pakistanis operating a vast network of schools (The City School) in Pakistan and some parts of Asia.